1. About us

 Data protection law provides data subjects with numerous rights, including the right to: access, rectify, erase, restrict, transport, and object to the processing of, their personal data.
 Data subjects also have the right to lodge a complaint with the relevant data protection authority if they believe that their personal data is not being processed in accordance with applicable data protection law.

 Right to make subject access request (SAR).
 Data subjects may, where permitted by applicable law, request copies of their personal data.
-If you would like to make a SAR, i.e. a request for copies of the personal data we hold about you, you may do so by writing to Paula Bennett, Data Protection Officer, Legal & Compliance, LloydsPharmacy Limited, Sapphire Court, Walsgrave Triangle, Coventry, CV2 2TX.
+If you would like to make a SAR, i.e., a request for copies of the personal data we hold about you, you may do so by emailing email@example.com or writing to the Data Protection Officer, LloydsPharmacy Limited, Sapphire Court, Walsgrave Triangle, Coventry, CV2 2TX.
 The request should make clear that a SAR is being made.
 You may also be required to submit a proof of your identity.

 Right to rectification.
 You may request that we rectify any inaccurate and/or complete any incomplete personal data.